 Anime vs. Western Comics and Cartoons

-Western Comics and Cartoons
+Western Comics and Cartoons: The Early Years

-Going back to the 1930s, during that time printing presses were evolving rapidly that could print newspapers and their associated photos faster and in better quality.
+In the 1930s, printing presses evolved rapidly that could print newspapers and their associated photos faster, and in better quality.
 Translating a colored ink drawing into a printable format wasn't easy back then.
-Many conventions of the comic book medium in America started being done that way to mitigate issues associated with ink and printing.
+Traditional norms for comic books in America developed to handle issues associated with ink and printing.
 Comics were first penciled by one artist, then the pencil marks were inked by another, and then when that was dry, a colorist would fill in the color.
-Comic books soon became a worldwide sensation, having a noticeable effect on the rise of manga (Japanese comics).
-Originally, the American comic book was just simple, light-hearted entertainment for children.
-Fear of corrupting children morally meant that in the U.S. at least, comic books had to be mild, inoffensive, and morally clear.
-It wasn't until later decades that superhero characters became more morally conflicted and psychologically complicated.
-Like with Disney, the early superheroes promoted faith, patriotism, and family values.
+Comic books soon became a worldwide sensation.
+Early manga in Japan were heavily influenced by American comics and animation, especially by Disney.

 Japanese Anime and Manga

-The founding father of manga is Osamu Tezuka, best known for creating Astroboy, Cyborg 009, Kimba the White Lion, and Metropolis.
-His work has this distinct style that influenced the work of many other creators.
-Tezuka himself was influenced most by the American 'Donald Duck' comics, so the signature round eyes you see in anime are influenced by that.
+The founding father of manga is Osamu Tezuka, best known for Astro Boy, Cyborg 009, Black Jack, Kimba the White Lion, and Metropolis.
+His work has a distinct style that influenced the work of other creators.
+Tezuka himself was influenced most by the American Donald Duck comics, so the signature large, round eyes you see in anime and manga today are influenced by that.

-Main Differences and Similarities
+Differences and Similarities

-The main differences are that anime is synonymous with a distinct art style, which makes it famous as a medium, although more serious shows subvert the usual paradigm of goofy hair, big eyes, and bright colors.
+Anime is synonymous with a distinct art style.
+This makes it famous as a medium.
+But, more serious shows subvert the usual paradigm of goofy hair, big eyes, and bright colors.

-Is 'Avatar: The Last Airbender' anime?
-What is and is not anime?
+Is 'Avatar: The Last Airbender' Anime?
+What is and is not Anime?

-Now, this gets hairy, because in Japan, the word "anime" can refer to anything animated, because the word is just a shorthand for "animated", so the word in Japan refers to all cartoons, even non-Japanese ones.
+Now, this gets hairy, because in Japan, the word "anime" is used for to anything animated, because the word is just a shorthand for "animated".
+So the word in Japan refers to all cartoons, even non-Japanese ones.
 However, in the English-speaking world, the word "anime" is used exclusively to be applied to "cartoons from Japan".
 So if Avatar or another show in question is not from Japan, it should not be considered anime.

 What do you think about the differences between Japanese anime and manga vs. American/Western comics and cartoons?
 Let me know in the comments!